 The older the vehicle, the less likely tethers were used.
 Only 19 percent were being used in vehicles older than 2001, compared with 47 percent in 2001 and newer models.
 Nearly all forward-facing child restraints had tethers by 1999, though the corresponding anchors weren't required in passenger vehicles until 2001 models.
 Lower anchors weren't mandated until 2003.
 To work effectively, tethers should be tight, not loose, and 9 of 10 tethers surveyed were taut.

 The overall findings are in line with prior Institute studies.
-In a 2003 survey in Maryland, researchers found a tether use rate of 47 percent (see "LATCH rules are helping but not solving child restraint installation problems," June 11, 2003).
+In a 2003 survey in Maryland, researchers found a tether use rate of 47 percent (see "LATCH makes buckling kids easier, but it still isn't a breeze," June 11, 2003).
 A 1974 survey indicated available tethers were being used only about half of the time (see "Few children protected in cars," May 12, 1975).